kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-token.md

 - jbeda
 title: kubeadm token
 content_template: templates/concept
+weight: 70
 ---
 {{% capture overview %}}

 Bootstrap tokens are used for establishing bidirectional trust between a node joining the cluster and a master node, as described in [authenticating with bootstrap tokens](/docs/admin/bootstrap-tokens/).

 `kubeadm init` creates an initial token with a 24-hour TTL.
 The following commands allow you to manage such a token and also to create and manage new ones.

 {{% /capture %}}